Historical Background of South Sulawesi

 Excavated Ceramics from South Sulawesi

-In 1930 excavations at Kampong Pareko, situated between Takalar and Makassar in South Sulawesi uncovered numerous ceramics dating from 12th to 17th Century.
-It was an ancient dwelling and burial site.
-The ceramics orginated from China, Thailand and Vietnam.
-Some Japanese collectors witnessed the excavations and acquired many of the ceramics pieces.
-Two Japanese ceramics scholars Ito and Kamakura studied the pieces and reported their findings in the Book Nanhai Gu Taoci, ie Nanhai Ancient Ceramics published in 1938.
+In 1930, excavations at Kampong Pareko, located between Takalar and Makassar, uncovered numerous ceramics dating from the 12th to 17th centuries.
+This site functioned both as an ancient settlement and burial ground.
+The ceramics found originated from China, Thailand, and Vietnam.
+Some Japanese collectors witnessed the excavations and acquired many of the pieces.
+Japanese ceramic scholars Ito and Kamakura later studied the collection and published their findings in Nanhai Gu Taoci (Ancient Ceramics of the South Seas), published in 1938.

 Southern Song/Yuan Period (12th to 14th Century)